 To see the underlying geometry used to create the model, click the Style button in the control panel, or press the w key on the keyboard.
 This changes the display to wireframe mode.
 In this mode you can more easily see how many polygons are used to represent an object.
-This information can be helpful when you're tuning a database, because it is important to know when the number of polygons becomes a limiting factor.
+This information can be helpful when you are tuning a database, because it is important to know when the number of polygons becomes a limiting factor.
 To turn wireframe mode off, just click the Style button (or press w) again.
 The w key can be used to cycle through several different draw styles.

-To close the entire control panel (and devote the entire screen to the model), click the GUI Off button at the upper right of the control panel, or just press the F1 key.
+To close the entire control panel (and devote the entire screen to the model), click the Off button at the upper right of the control panel, or just press the F1 key.
 Press the F1 key again to restore the control panel.
 The GUI is part of libpfutil.
-See the sample program, /usr/share/Performer/src/pguide/libpfutil/utilui.c.
+See the following sample program: